-- Any service that is not Medically Necessary. - Any part of a charge for service that exceeds the Usual, Customary and Reasonable or Allowable Charge. - Fluoride application at age 18 and over. - Injury, accident or illness to the extent for which there is a recovery against a third party. - Orthodontic Treatment, exceptions-see Major Procedures Orthodontic Service. - Nitrous oxide. - Replacement of existing Dentures, crowns, or Bridgework, including prosthesis placed on implants, unless: - required because of the extractions of one or more natural teeth after the individual's coverage effective date. - o the existing Denture, crown, Bridgework or prosthesis is at least 5 years old and cannot be made serviceable, and is replaced 12 months or more after the individual's coverage effective date, - the existing Denture, crown or Bridgework was temporarily installed after the individual's coverage effective date and is replaced by a permanent appliance within 12 months, - the replacement Denture, Bridgework or prosthesis is necessary because of an initial placement of an opposing Denture while covered, or - the replacement Denture, Bridgework or prosthesis is necessary because of an accident while covered. - Charges for the use of gold which are in excess of the charges for a reasonable substitute.
-Gold onlays are subject to review and may be reimbursed as if the reasonable substitute was used. - Cosmetic, Experimental or Investigational treatment. - Dietary planning or oral hygiene instructions. - Expense of Dentures which were lost, mislaid or stolen. - Appliances or restorations done solely to increase vertical dimension or to restore occlusion. - Services or supplies by a Health Provider who normally resides in the patient's home. - Services or supplies provided by an Immediate Family member. - Charges that would not have been made or that the patient would have no obligation to pay in the absence of this plan. - Treatment or service that is paid for or furnished by the United States Government or one its agencies (except as required by law). - Services or supplies required as a result of: - intentionally self-inflicted injury (unless required). - war (declared or undeclared).

-- engaging in a riot or insurrection. - voluntary participation in criminal activities. - working for wage or profit. - o events covered by workers' compensation or similar law. - Charges for access fee, broken appointment or completion of a claim form.
+- Any service that is not Medically Necessary. - Any part of a charge for service that exceeds the Usual, Customary and Reasonable or Allowable Charge. - Fluoride application at age 18 and over. - Injury, accident or illness to the extent for which there is a recovery against a third party. - Orthodontic Treatment, exceptions-see Major Procedures Orthodontic Service. - Nitrous oxide. - Replacement of existing Dentures, crowns, or Bridgework, including prosthesis placed on implants, unless: - required because of the extractions of one or more natural teeth after the individual's coverage effective date, - the existing Denture, crown, Bridgework or prosthesis is at least 5 years old and cannot be made serviceable, and is replaced 12 months or more after the individual's coverage effective date, - the existing Denture, crown or Bridgework was temporarily installed after the individual's coverage effective date and is replaced by a permanent appliance within 12 months, - the replacement Denture, Bridgework or prosthesis is necessary because of an initial placement of an opposing Denture while covered, or - the replacement Denture, Bridgework or prosthesis is necessary because of an accident while covered. - If a permanent partial denture, complete denture or crown is not placed within 12 months following placement of a temporary appliance, the 5-year replacement provision will apply.
+If the temporary is replaced with a permanent appliance within 12 months, the benefit paid toward the temporary will be deducted from the permanent appliance. - Charges for the use of gold which are in excess of the charges for a reasonable substitute.
+Gold onlays are subject to review and may be reimbursed as if the reasonable substitute was used. - Cosmetic, Experimental or Investigational treatment. - Dietary planning or oral hygiene instructions. - Expense of Dentures which were lost, mislaid or stolen. - Appliances or restorations done solely to increase vertical dimension or to restore occlusion. - Services or supplies by a Health Provider who normally resides in the patient's home. - Services or supplies provided by an Immediate Family member. - Charges that would not have been made or that the patient would have no obligation to pay in the absence of this plan. - Treatment or service that is paid for or furnished by the United States Government or one its agencies (except as required by law). - Services or supplies required as a result of: - intentionally self-inflicted injury (unless required under HIPAA). - war (declared or undeclared). - engaging in a riot or insurrection. - voluntary participation in criminal activities. - working for wage or profit. - events covered by workers' compensation or similar law.

-No benefits will be provided to the child born to the Dependent Child, unless the newborn qualifies as the Employee's Dependent as an adopted child of the employee or the Employee's child through legal guardianship.
+- Charges for access fee, broken appointment or completion of a claim form. - No benefits will be provided to the child born to a Dependent child, unless the newborn qualifies as the Employee's Dependent as an adopted child of the Employee or the Employee's child through legal guardianship